 How does senior dental insurance work?
 Dental coverage (or lack thereof) depends on which insurance you have.
 Let’s review the major options below:

 Medicare Advantage (MA) can cover dental but since MA plans are not standardized, dental coverage and benefits vary from plan to plan.
-If you are considering a Medicare Advantage plan that does offer dental, make sure to check the dentist network and the maximum payout (how much the MA plan will pay towards your dental in one year).
+If you are considering a Medicare Advantage plan that does offer dental, make sure to check the dentist network, waiting periods, and the calendar year maximum payout (how much the MA plan will pay towards your dental in one year).
 That will help you know how robust the coverage is.

 Stand Alone Dental